kewaljani/Resnet_5Mpara/README.md

 ![Resnet Architecture](https://github.com/kewaljani/Resnet_5Mpara/blob/main/Architecture_Resnet.jpeg)

+Residual Layer : The model consists of N=3 Residual Layers.
+Layer i has Bi blocks (for ournetwork, Bi = [5,4,3] for i = 1, 2, 3).
+The first layer has five residual blocks, followed by four in the next layer and 3 in the last layer.
+Residual layers are preceded by a fixed convolutional block and followed by an average pooling and fully connected layer.
+Residual Block : Our residual block contains two convolutional layers with a skip connection from the block’s input to the block’s output, similar to original architecture.
+Similarly, we consider implementing the following sequence of operations: conv→bn→relu→conv→bn→(skip connection)→relu (bn is batch normalization).

 # Execution of program
 ## 1) Method 1(Running on google collab):
 Execute the google Collab file.
 The trained file has been uploaded to the google drive hence it will directly fetch the file from the account